-But New Delhi seems unrelenting and has reiterated its intent to attack Pakistan administered Kashmir?
+But BJP led government at Centre seems unrelenting and has reiterated its intent to take back Pakistan administered Kashmir?

 Indian military does not have capability to accomplish it now; or in the future since it is unaware of the Algorithm War that PLA is preparing for.
 Such expressions of intent should not be seen as anything more than political posturing.

 Quality journalism takes a lot of time, money and hard work to produce and despite all the hardships we still do it.
 Our reporters and editors are working overtime in Kashmir and beyond to cover what you care about, break big stories, and expose injustices that can change lives.
 Today more people are reading Kashmir Observer than ever, but only a handful are paying while advertising revenues are falling fast.